TEAM

 After obtaining her PhD in Molecular and Cell Biology from the University of Belgrade, Serbia, Jelena continued working on hereditary iron deficient anemia, hematopoiesis and beta globin transcription regulation until 2000.
 Jelena then moved to the lab of Dr Jurg Schwaller, CMU, Geneva where she was working on oncogenic signalling pathways in DLBCL.
 Neoangiogeneis, tumour initiation and chronic inflammation were the projects on which Jelena was subsequently involved in the lab of Prof. Curzio Ruegg.
 Before joining the lab of Prof. Olaia Naveirras, she was working in the lab of Prof. Freddy Radtke, EPFL, on the chromatin landscape of oncogenic drivers in T Acute Lymphoblastic Leukaemia.

-Charles Bataclan, PhD Student
+Charles Bataclan, Scientist

 Fabrice Renaud, PhD Student